He hit something hard.

 He deciphered an encrypted message, sent from one of the storage units… He had at least one blind passenger.

 “You’ve come to.
 Good.
 I was starting to worry.”
 The voice came out of nowhere, made him jump.
-He rolled his head, but didn’t get the person speaking into his field of view. “…Don’t force yourself.
-You lost a lot of blood… It is odd.
+He rolled his head, but didn’t get the person speaking into his field of view.
+“Don’t force yourself.
+You lost a lot of blood.
 Surviving so long, pinned to that piece of shell.
 Never seen a human capable of such a thing.
 Impressive, Captain.”
 The voice came from behind him.
 Spine-crawling.
 He didn’t like it.
-The blind passenger…

 “Rescue ship.”
 Something wasn’t right.
 The answer was too… He couldn’t put his finger on it.
-It was fishy… He didn’t send any signal.
+Fishy… He didn’t send any signal.
 The bridge got blown to bits first… How did they know?
-“But that isn´t true, is it?
-Hahahaha.
-Exactly.
+“But that isn’t true, is it?
 I was looking for your ship.
 Your cargo…”